Secure Trade with China: Complying with US Export Controls Webinar

 **Each registrant will receive a copy of the presentation, certificate of completion and access to the webinar recording.

-Cost: $150 per person (Additional employees from the same company $50 each)
+Cost: $150 per person (additional employees from the same company/facility $50 each up to 2 employees)

 - Internet (broadband recommended)